Tablelist Programmer's Guide

 The last argument of this procedure indicates the tree node to become the parent of the items displaying the data of the children of the widget passed as first argument.
 If this parent is the invisible root node then we first reset the sorting information by invoking the resetsortinfo tablelist subcommand and delete the current items of the tablelist widget tbl.
 The procedure then iterates over the children of the specified widget and inserts the items built from some data retrieved by using the winfo command.
 Each new item is added to the end of the parent node's list of children with the aid of the insertchild(ren) subcommand.

 For each child widget, we invoke the cellconfigure tablelist operation to set the value of the -image option of the corresponding row's first cell, containing the leaf name of the child.
 In this way, the procedure inserts the image $leafImg or $compImg into the first cell, depending on whether the child in question is a leaf or a composite widget.
-(Remember that both images were created outside this procedure, within the initialization of the demo namespace.)
+(Recall that both images were created outside this procedure, within the initialization of the demo namespace.)

 We mark every newly created row corresponding to a child widget that has children itself as collapsed by invoking the collapse subcommand.
 This will prepend an expand/collapse control to the content of the first column, whose column index 0 is the default value of the -treecolumn configuration option.